Kamaladevi Chattopadhyay: The All-India Women's Conference

 In the following year, she became a founding member of the All-India Women's Conference (AIWC) and was its first Organizing Secretary.
-In the following years, AIWC grew up to become a national organisation of repute, with branches and voluntary programs run throughout the nation, and work steadfastly for legislative reforms.
-During her tenure, she travelled extensively to many European nations and was inspired to initiate several social reform and community welfare programs, and set up educational institutions, run for the woman, and by women.
-Another shining example in this series was the formation of Lady Irwin College for Home Sciences, one of its kind college for women of its times, in New Delhi.
+In the following years, AIWC grew to become a national organisation of repute, with branches and voluntary programs run throughout the nation, and work steadfastly for legislative reforms.
+During her tenure, she travelled extensively to many European nations and was inspired to initiate several social reform and community welfare programs, and set up educational institutions, run for and by women.
+It contributed to the formation of Lady Irwin College for Home Sciences in New Delhi.

 1930s

-Later she was a part of the seven member lead team, announced by Mahatma Gandhi, in the famous Salt Satyagraha (1930), to prepare Salt at the Bombay beachfront, the only other woman volunteer of the team was Avantikabai Gokhale.
+Later she was a part of the seven-member lead team, announced by Mahatma Gandhi, in the famous Salt Satyagraha (1930), to prepare Salt at the Bombay beachfront, the only other woman volunteer in the team was Avantikabai Gokhale.
 Later in a startling move, Kamaladevi went up to a nearby High Court, and asked a magistrate present there whether he would be interested in buying the "Freedom Salt" she had just prepared.

 On 26 January 1930 she gained widespread media attention when in a scuffle, she clung to the Indian tricolour to protect it.

 1940s

 When World War II broke out Kamaladevi was in England, and she immediately began a world tour to represent India's situation to other countries and drum up support for Independence after the war.

 While on this tour she journeyed across the southern United States.
 In 1941 she boarded a segregated train.
 In Louisiana, a conductor tried to remove her from a car reserved for white passengers.
 Upon realizing that she was not a Black American, the conductor reportedly grew confused about how he should proceed and asked her where she was from.
-To her first answer, "New York," he pressed to learn "which land [she hailed] from," to which she reportedly responded: “It makes no difference.
-I am a colored woman obviously and it is unnecessary for you to disturb me for I have no intention of moving from here.”
+To her first answer, "New York," he pressed to learn "which land [she hailed] from," to which she reportedly responded: "It makes no difference.
+I am a colored woman obviously and it is unnecessary for you to disturb me for I have no intention of moving from here."
 The conductor left her sitting in that train car.